Hon. Caroline Elizabeth Anne Rice-Trevor1

 Last Edited=6 Mar 2011

-He gained the rank of Captain in the service of the 13th Light Dragoons.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for County Londonderry between 1844 and 1857.2 He held the office of Junior Lord of the Treasury between February 1852 and December 1852.2 He succeeded to the title of 2nd Baronet Bateson, of Belvior Park, co.
+He gained the rank of Captain in the 13th Light Dragoons.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for County Londonderry between 1844 and 1857.2 He held the office of Junior Lord of the Treasury between February 1852 and December 1852.2 He succeeded as the 2nd Baronet Bateson, of Belvior Park, co.
 Down [U.K., 1818] on 21 April 1863.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Devizes between 1864 and 1885.2 He held the office of Deputy Lieutenant (D.L.).2 He was created 1st Baron Deramore of Belvoir, of Belvior Park, co.
+(Conservative) for Devizes between 1864 and 1885.2 He held the office of Deputy Lieutenant (D.L.)2 He was created 1st Baron Deramore of Belvoir, of Belvior Park, co.
 Down [U.K.] on 18 November 1885, with a special remainder to his brother, George.2

 Children of Thomas Bateson, 1st Baron Deramore of Belvoir and Hon.
 Caroline Elizabeth Anne Rice-Trevor